 Douglas Lanier is Professor of English at the University of New Hampshire.
 After completing a double major in English and Humanities at Stetson University, he did his graduate work at Duke University, where he was trained as a medieval and early modern drama specialist.
 He has taught at Duke, UCLA, Allegheny College, Gonville and Caius College, Cambridge, The University of Milan, and Universidad de Murcia in Spain, as well as the University of New Hampshire.
-He serves on the editorial board of Adaptation, Shakespeare Quarterly, and Shakespeare, and he is a past trustee of the Shakespeare Association of America.
+He serves on the editorial board of Adaptation, Shakespeare Quarterly, and Shakespeare, and is a past trustee of the Shakespeare Association of America and a present trustee of the Association of Adaptation Studies.
 He has been the recipient of fellowships at the Folger Shakespeare Library and the New Hampshire Center for the Humanities.
 In 2009 he received the Gary Lindberg Award, the University of New Hampshire's highest recognition for distinction in teaching and scholarship in the liberal arts.
-For 2016-7, he served as the Fulbright Global Shakespeare Centre Distinguished Chair at Queen Mary University of London and the University of Warwick; in 2018-9, he serves as a long-term research fellow at the Folger Shakespeare Library.
+For 2016-7, he served as the Fulbright Global Shakespeare Centre Distinguished Chair at Queen Mary University of London and the University of Warwick; in 2018-9, he served as a long-term research fellow at the Folger Shakespeare Library.

 Ph.D., English, Duke University